-Students re-entering into the Associate degree in Nursing program, must complete all of the Admissions Requirements outlined in the University Catalog.
+Students re-entering into the Diploma in Practical Nursing and the Associate Degree in Nursing program, must complete all of the Admissions Requirements outlined in the University Catalog.

 Repeating a Course

 A student who has received a failing grade or a withdrawal in a course, must repeat the course to meet the requirements of the student's program.